 Monitoring Your Pet's Health

 Spotting the signs of skin cancer while the disease is still in the early stages is the key to good treatment outcomes.
-During your regular grooming routine familiarizing yourself with all your dog’s normal lumps, bumps, and rashes so that you can spot changes in your pup's skin right away.
+During your regular grooming routine familiarizing yourself with all your dog’s normal lumps, bumps, and spots so that you can spot changes in your pup's skin right away.

 Visiting your vet for routine wellness exams, even when your dog appears perfectly healthy, can help to catch skin cancers in the early stages.